So you’re interested in homeschooling and want to know how to homeschool — starting TODAY?

 The number one thing you must do before anything else is to check the laws on homeschooling for your area.

-DO NOT pull your child from school unless you understand the laws first.
+If you have a child that has been attending traditional school, DO NOT pull your child from school unless you understand the homeschool laws for your state or country first.

-It’s best to get the family on the same page before you start.
+It’s best to get the family on the same page, or at least a similar page, before you start all the homeschooling planning.

-Sometimes, spouses will have different viewpoints on homeschooling.
+Sometimes, spouses (and, often even extended family members and friends) will have different viewpoints on homeschooling.

 Also, don’t forget to talk to your kids about homeschooling before you begin.
 They may have some questions and concerns and you will want to address those immediately.

-In many cases, you do not need to reveal to the school that you are now homeschooling your child.
+In many cases and states, you do not need to reveal to the school that you are now homeschooling your child.
 Instead, you can just complete the paperwork that transfers your child to a private school (without naming it “homeschool”).